Where to stay in Bologna: best areas and neighborhoods

 University District, best for students and young people

-- Pros: Very affordable accommodation and food, vibrant student atmosphere, numerous bars and cafes, centrally located.
+- Pros: Very affordable accommodation and food, vibrant student atmosphere

-- Cons: Can be noisy at night, some areas might feel a bit unkempt, fewer high-end options.
+- Cons: Can be noisy at night, fewer high-end options.

-- Main attractions: University of Bologna buildings, Bologna City Museum, numerous small squares and hidden courtyards, Teatro Comunale di Bologna.
+- Main attractions: University of Bologna buildings, Bologna City Museum

 - Average prices: From €75,00 per night - compare the best accommodation on booking